 Now with a cost of $30.00 USD each way paid just by myself I did of course consider the day before whether I should go or not and whether it would be worth visiting Byblos, it seemed a high price and although I had seen that Byblos a popular place to visit in Lebanon and a popular day trip from Beirut, I didn’t know if it was that good!

 I did look into organised day tours to Byblos just to compare prices, they were coming up at about $100.00, so I sucked it up and made the commitment to go!
-And I’ll let you know now that I’m so glad I did!
+And I’ll let you know now that despite the cost I’m so glad I did!

 We crawled out of the City and having spent 2 full days in Beirut already I was happy to be leaving and seeing more of Lebanon.